tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 Restart Emacs and open a .go file, you should see the mode as "Go" rather than "Fundamental".

+For a full description of what go-mode can do for you, see [Dominik Honnef's blog](http://dominik.honnef.co/posts/2013/03/writing_go_in_emacs/), but one really useful thing to be aware of is that you can quickly import packages via `C-c C-a`

 ## Update Emacs config for `godoc`

 It's really useful to be able to able to pull up 3rd party or standard library docs from within Emacs using the `godoc` tool.